SystemsCyber/ShimDLL/README.md

 /out:simpleRP1210.exe
 simpleRP1210.obj
 ```
-5. Connect an RP1210 device to a J1939 network (e.g. DPAXL)
+5. Connect an RP1210 device to a J1939 network (e.g. DGDPAXL)
 6. Run the command.
-For example `simpleRP1210.exe DGDPAXL.dll 1`.
+For example ```simpleRP1210.exe DGDPAXL.dll 1```.
 The output should look something like this:
 ```
 Starting the simpleRP1210 program.
 Command-line Arguments: